 He climbed aboard a Jordanian fighter jet and engaged in battle himself.
 Rare is the leader who not only leads with great diplomatic skill and fairness but also has the intestinal fortitude and skill to fly a jet into combat.
 Calculating authentic manhood requires us to take a look into the entire picture of our lives.
 We cannot just cherry-pick the portions that make us look good.
 The goal is to keep pushing toward completeness.
 Authentic manhood can be achieved—if we employ these characteristics.

 It is important for a man to be in control of his emotions.
-We are made to be leaders, and that requires delicate emotional balance.
+We are made to be leaders, and that requires a delicate emotional balance.
 Different aspects of our lives demand different emotional capabilities.
 This is where many men lose their way.
 Some scenarios call for us to be hard-nosed and unwavering, which is the stereotype of male emotion.
-But our family life and parenting calls for us to be far more dynamic.
-We need to be able to reason logically, compromise, give empathy, display compassion, and be vulnerable enough to love deeply.
+But family life and parenting call for us to be far more dynamic.
+We need to be able to reason logically, compromise, have empathy, display compassion, and be vulnerable enough to love deeply.

 A man should never stop learning.
-Life is a continuous state of education and, when we succumb to the ideal that we’ve learned all we need to know, we become intellectually stagnant.
-We should train our mind-set to not only enjoy learning new things, but to relish it.
-Pick up a book, learn a new skill, experience other cultures…always keep expanding your capabilities and viewpoint.
+Life gives us a never-ending education and when we think we’ve learned all we need to know, we become stagnant.
+We need not only to enjoy learning new things but to relish in it.
+Pick up a book, learn a new skill, experience other cultures.
+Always keep expanding your capabilities and viewpoint.
 It will take you far in life.